 I’ve added pictures to my Outlook.com contacts in Outlook.
 However, when I look at my Contacts on the Outlook.com website or in Outlook on another computer, I don’t see the contact pictures I added.

 How can I get the pictures to synch to Outlook.com so that they look the same on all my computers and on the Outlook.com website?

 Unfortunately, contact pictures are not being synched via the Outlook Hotmail Connector.
-Synching them via the EAS protocol only provides limited support.
+Synching them via the EAS or Exchange protocol only provides limited support.

 Microsoft Account profile picture

 As you might have noticed, you can’t add or change a contact’s picture via the Outlook.com website at all.

 The main source of contact pictures on Outlook.com is coming from the profile picture which people have selected for their own Microsoft Account.
 You’ll see this picture when you are connected to this person via Skype or previously via (Windows Live) Messenger.

 This requires you to be both connected to Skype and each other based on your Microsoft Account and not via Skype usernames.
 When you are connected to each other, you’ll see a Skype icon below the contact’s picture.

 Social Networks connections for Twitter, Google, LinkedIn and more

 Similar to being connected via Skype to retrieve the user’s Microsoft Account profile picture, you can connect Outlook.com to other social networks to retrieve the contacts and profile pictures from these services.